taxjar/persisted_cache/README.md

 To prime the cache, **persist: true** is passed as an option to the fetch method.
 The block is executed and saved in the db and Rails cache.

-When we launched, we had to backfill old reports that users might never access.
-We didn't need them in Rails.cache, but they had to be in the db.
-For this case, pass **skip_rails_cache: true** and the key value pair will be stored in the db, but not the rails cache.

-We also needed to handle the case when a new user was looking for reports before we generated them and they weren't cached yet.
+We needed to handle the case when a new user was looking for reports before we generated them and they weren't cached yet.
 Use the **fail_on_cache_miss** option for this.
 It causes a PersistedCache::MissingRequiredCache exception to be raised if there is no value in the cache.
 (We rescue this in the controller to show u/i which says the report is being built.)

 If there is reason to delete the key instead of just updating the value, a **delete_persisted** option can be passed to Rails.cache.delete which will delete the key value pair from the db when it is cleared from the cache.